lovelejess/scribble/_posts/2018-03-05-test-double-troubles.md

 "Mock is a kind of spy, a spy is a kind of stub, and a stub is a kind of dummy.
 But a fake isn't a kind of any of them.
 It's a completely different kind of test double."

-Uncle Bob almost always uses stubs and spies since they are very easy to write
+Uncle Bob almost always uses stubs and spies since they are very easy to write!